 Exceptions & Pitfalls

 • Not every payment qualifies: Courts tend to treat taxes, insurance, necessary repairs, and certain loan payments as “carrying costs.”
-Pure upgrades or elective improvements may be treated differently and may be limited to the lesser of cost or value added in a partition accounting.
+Pure upgrades or elective improvements may be treated differently and, in partition, may be limited to the lesser of cost or value added under N.C.
+Gen. Stat. § 46A-27.

 • Proof problems: Cash payments, missing invoices, or payments made from a joint account without clear tracing can make reimbursement harder to prove.
 Keeping a clean ledger and saving statements matters.